krobelus/rate-experiments/README.md

 checking performance.

 The majority of today's proofs are incorrect under specified DRAT.
-In order to find possible bugs in proof generation and proof checking procedures, we use the previously unpublished incorrectness certificate SICK.
+In order to find possible bugs in proof generation and proof-checking procedures, we use the previously unpublished incorrectness certificate SICK.
 It specifies the format for a small witness that can be efficiently checked to verify that a proof is indeed incorrect.

-To sum up, there are three distinct contributions in this work:

-1. We indicate why solvers generate those spurious deletions and provide patches for top solvers to make them generate proofs without reason deletions, which are therefore correct under either flavor of DRAT.

-2. Our extension to the SICK certificate format is introduced.
+We contribute a small modification to the SICK format.

-3. We present the implementation of our checker for specified DRAT that includes the most important optimizations present in other checkers.
-This allows us to provide empirical evidence that checking specified DRAT is, on average, as expensive as operational DRAT, albeit more complicated.

 The rest of this paper is organized as follows: In [the following section][2.
 Preliminaries] we will introduce preliminary knowledge about